suryavengadesan/lc/lc.md

 Space O(N)
 Time O(N)

-## Intelligent Iteration
+## Discrete Math

-Perform iteration, but using binary values as the equivalent indices of the boolean array.

-Addres the binary value over flow issues, by keeping track of the indices mod 32.
+Apply Gauss's formula to find the num of values from 1 to n.
+Then subtract the sum of the array from the total sum to find the missing number.

-Space O(1)
+Space: O(1)
-Time O(N)
+Time: O(N)

 ## XOR (Optimal)